starinspace/DocRes-Fork/README.md

 # NEW
 2026-01-23 Updated the script to fix the Cuda out of Memory.
+2026-03-03 Fixed a bug with image size problem.

 # TO DO
 * Add another model support for binarization